GhostMeshIO/UnifiedCognitionFramework/Web-Dashboard/README.md

 1. Type a question into the input field (e.g., “Explain the Boundary axis in simple terms”).
 2. Click **Quick Ask All APIs**.
 3. The proxy sends the prompt (with PSP‑144 context prepended) to every provider that has a stored API key.
 4. Results appear below, each in a card showing the provider name and the model’s response.
-If a provider fails, the proxy’s failover logic will automatically try other providers (when `failover` flag is enabled).
+If a provider fails, the proxy’s failover logic will automatically try other providers (when `failover` flag is enabled in the request – currently always true for Quick Ask).

 ### Drag Modules

 - Click and drag any module card to a new position.
-- The new order is automatically saved and will persist after page refresh.
+- The new order is automatically saved and persists after page refresh.
-- Visual feedback: the card becomes semi‑transparent while dragging, and the cursor changes to a grabbing hand.
+- Visual feedback: the card becomes semi‑transparent while dragging, cursor changes to grabbing.

 ### Shortcoming Tracker

-Visit `?page=shortcomings` to see the 144 documented limitations of the PSP‑144 framework.
+Visit `?page=shortcomings` to see the 144 documented limitations.
 Each item includes an index, description, and a status dot (open by default).
-This page helps guide future research and validation efforts.
+Future versions may allow toggling status.

 ### AR Camera Veil (Placeholder)